Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - investing in the purchase, property management, and rental of real estate that produces income

 - investing in your own personal pension or an annuity that generates monthly, quarterly, or annual income

 - investing in the development and marketing of creative works and intellectual property such as books or patents

 The first place many people look to invest is their employer’s retirement plan if available.
 Many people who are good at money save only within one of these accounts and do well for themselves.

 But at some point, it can be useful and desirable to invest in something that’s not tied to your job.
 In this way, you’ll enjoy greater flexibility in generating and accessing cash for various expenses, such as college for your kids or a round-the-world tour.

-Throughout this process of getting good with money, you'd want to know your numbers.
-In her Forbes article on 6 Easy Ways to Know If You Are Good with Money, Nancy Anderson suggests tracking this key measures:
+Throughout this process of getting good with money, you’d want to know your numbers.
+In her Forbes article on 6 Easy Ways to Know If You Are Good with Money, Nancy Anderson suggests tracking these key measures:

 - net worth (your assets less your liabilities)

 - number of months your emergency fund will support you (if you can’t work, for example)